 Prior to the outbreak of a global pandemic, back in September 2019, Dulux named tranquil dawn, a hazy pale green, as its colour of the year 2020.

 The soft hue is said to reflect a growing desire to understand what it is to be human at a time when advances in technology are making us feel increasingly disconnected from each other.
-Fast Forward almost a year and that sentiment has, if anything, become even stronger and reinforced since the changes in our lifestyles that the Covid 19 crisis has brought about.
+Fast Forward almost a year and that sentiment have, if anything, become even stronger and reinforced since the changes in our lifestyles that the Covid 19 crisis has brought about.
 Many global surveys have pointed to the fact that the majority of people don’t wish to return to life as it was pre-pandemic.

 They have relished spending increased time with friends and family and the opportunity to reconnect with outdoor natural spaces.
 Soft pastel hues such as hazy pale green can create an ambience of calming relaxation within a living space which exemplifies these natural human desires.